basheer-babu/InterviewGuru.com/README.md

 # InterviewGuru.com
-Previous Experiences will Store Here.
+Previous Experiences will be Store Here.
+## Shreya has added changes.